vaishakp/waveformtools/README.md

 In some case where the repo has run out of gitlab CI minutes, the documentation is not automatically built.
 In such cases, we request the user to access the documentation through the `index.html` file in `docs` directory.

+# Bug tracker
+If you run into any issues while using this package, please report the issue on the [issue tracker](https://gitlab.com/vaishakp/waveformtools/-/issues).

 # Acknowledgements

 This project has been hosted, as you can see, on gitlab.
 Several gitlab tools are used in the deployment of the code, its testing, version control.